 - Tap the action button (top right), and a drop-down menu will appear.

 - Select your app of choice and tap it.

 - Your note is now on its way.

 This ability that Drafts has to quickly and seamlessly take action on your notes is why it makes so much sense to use it as your text input app for iOS.

-Although all of your notes are kept in the cloud and on your device, there is no Drafts for OSX.
+Although all of your notes are kept in the cloud and on your device, there is no Drafts alternative for OSX.
 If you have been following this workflow that shouldn’t be an issue because you’ve been sending your notes through to Evernote.
 There is an alternative strategy to get your notes synced to your MacBook which makes use of nvALT.
-This is a stripped down, super fast net taking app for OSX.
-There are complete instructions for connecting it with Drafts here.
+This is a stripped down, super fast note taking app for OSX.
+There are complete instructions for connecting it to Drafts here.

 What To Do When On OSX